310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% bubble Midori %}
 …?
 Kagehira-senpai, why’re you patting yourself all over?

-You look like the penguin-mascot character “Pen-tagon”, it’s kinda cute…♪
+You look like the penguin-yuruchara “Pen-tagon”, it’s kinda cute…♪
 {% endbubble %}

 {% bubble Mika %}